Redefine the Limits

 “You can’t open that restaurant.
 They all fail.
 You will fail.
 Find a real job.”

-Once upon a time, I had an elderly woman of some renown tell me I would never make it as a writer and artist.
+Once upon a time, an elderly woman of some renown told me I would never make it as a writer and an artist.
 I was in my early thirties at the time, and she told me very coldly that my life was over.
 She said my only hope was to pray that my children advanced beyond me.

-I’ve since forgiven her: she was tired, sick, and disillusioned with her own life.
-She was just projecting her issues on me.
+I’ve since forgiven her: she was tired, sick, disillusioned, and projecting her issues on me.

-Recently, I was told that skateboard decks and eCommerce were “hard grinds.”
-They softly told me to quit.
+Recently, I was told skateboard decks and e-commerce were a hard grind—softly suggesting I should quit.

 When someone tells you to stop doing the very thing burning in your heart, when that thing is good, faithful, and beautiful, when that thing only benefits others, push back.
 Go against it.

-I’ve decided to turn bad limits into stepping stones throughout my life.
-They became what I used to climb over the wall erected in my path.
+I’ve turned bad limits into stepping stones, using them to climb the walls in my path.

 I now make a living as a writer.
-I am working towards adding to that living as an illustrator, first with Red Panda Skateboards and then beyond.
+I am working towards living as an illustrator, first with Red Panda Skateboards and then beyond.

 I am determined to see this company succeed.